Skip to content

 Estimated time: 30 minutes

-This page describes how to set up the power system, which supplies power from the SLA battery to the motors and encoders.
+This page describes how to set up the power system, which supplies power from the sealed lead acid (SLA) battery to the motors and encoders.

 Power cable assembly